twilio/workshop/docs/callin.rst

 Dynamic Queue Information
 -------------------------

-Twilio's Queue exposes dynamic inforrmation about the queue state that you can use to build rich applications.
+Twilio's Queue exposes dynamic information about the queue state that you can use to build rich applications.
 In this section, we'll move past static TwiML applications and start using the data Queue gives you to create dynamic TwiML through a web application.

 We'll start by working on our hold music.
 Wouldn't it be cool if we could tell users where they were in the queue, how long they've been there, or even the